noxonsu/onout.org/doc/contributing.md

 3. NFTcy.
 At different times, 3 different developers started working on this project.
 We use Rarible.org api so in't not needed to hire a blockchain developer.
 We spent a lot of energy on managing.
 Also, rabble API is not complete bug-free api and does not support BSC.
 Lesson: we need "self-managed", experienced developers.

 ## Resume
-- ✅ we have a profitable business model.
+- ✅ we (team) made a lot of mistakes and now have a profitable business model.
 - ✅ We must create products in partnerships with motivated developers
 - ✅ Developer will earn more than on regular job for the same time
-- ❌ Afraid to complex and "a lot of features" ideas
+- ❌ We against complex and "a lot of features" ideas

-## General terms and conditions
+## General terms and conditions for you
 - onout.org team provide complete guide for developers
 - onout.org team find customers who pay for product developer (you) made
 - The developers either receive payments as a share of income from each sale